 The installation of high-tech HVAC systems, air purifiers, and mask requirements are welcome developments.Brian Christopher, the founder of BC Slots

-Maybe it’s not the connection of COVID-19, smoking, and gambling that’s the concern.
-According to a new study by scientists from Stanford and Tufts’s universities published in the journal Environmental Research, each year, 50 million nonsmoking casino patrons and 400,000 nonsmoking casino workers gamble with their lives inside casinos that allow smoking.
+Maybe it’s the combination of COVID-19, smoking, and gambling that’s a concern.
+According to a new study by scientists from Stanford and TufTufts’siversities published in the journal Environmental Research, each year, 50 million nonsmoking casino patrons and 400,000 nonsmoking casino workers gamble with their lives inside casinos that allow smoking.
 Less than 2 hours of exposure to secondhand smoke in half of the casinos surveyed is enough to impair the heart’s ability to pump blood, placing susceptible casino patrons and workers at acute risk of heart disease.

 The old days of being met with a cloud and smell of smoke entering the casinos could be changing.
-By this summer, we’ll know where this is going.
+It’It’ste 2021 and we still don’t know the future of smoking in casinos.

 Related Post – The Ultimate History of Gambling in New England